programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 This tutorial offers the participants the possibility to **quickly learn the technology without prior knowledge of programming to start using a vast amount of data (often freely) available on the web**.
 In particular, it uses **[Europeana API](https://pro.europeana.eu/resources/apis)** to examine millions of cultural heritage objects from museums, libraries, and archives across Europe.
 Once you learn the principles, it is just a matter of time to try other APIs and take advantage of data useful for your (research) purposes.
 The world of Big Data is waiting for you!

+{% include figure.html filename="Library.jpg" caption="Open Data is the game changer for our research" %}

 # Contents and expected outcomes
 The tutorial consists of two parts.
 The first part provides the basic theory of API including:
 - What is API?